 Step One: Building Energy Efficiency, aka “Weatherization”

 Weatherstripping and insulation aren’t very sexy compared to solar panels or electric vehicles!
 But sealing and insulating your building is essential for the transition to renewables.
-The simple truth is we can’t build and install enough solar panels and wind turbines to meet today’s energy demand.
+The simple truth is that we can’t build and install enough solar panels and wind turbines to meet today’s energy demand.
 But we can meet the climate goals established by the New York State Climate Act by “fixing” our buildings first.
 Fortunately, energy efficiency is a great investment in your building with a “payback period” that’s faster than solar panels or geothermal heating and cooling.
 That means you’ll save more money in less time.
 And the savings will continue for years.
 Clearly, energy efficiency is the first step to take on our path to 100% Renewable Energy buildings.

 And greater efficiency is often easy to accomplish with inexpensive, “low tech” solutions.
 Many efficiency projects can be “DIY” — do-it-yourself.
 Those that do require a contractor also build our local economy by providing good jobs and keeping money in our communities.
 See Actions below to get started today!

 Step Two: Heat Pumps

 - Do it yourself!
 Take the first step to save money and energy such as adjusting your thermostat, install programmable thermostats that automatically move to lower temperature settings while you’re out of the house, sealing air leaks, and installing insulation.

-- Sign up for a free building energy audit to learn where your home is wasting energy and money, and what savings can be gained.
+- Sign up for a building energy audit to learn where your home or business is wasting energy and money, and what savings can be gained.
 Most New York State residents can get free (or low cost) home energy audits through NYS incentive programs.
 To see a list of local NYSERDA-approved contractors, visit Step 3.
 Weatherization in our Seven Steps to Clean Energy program.
 See NYSERDA Energy Contractors for more information.